devote/HTML5-History-API/README.md

 });
 ```

-You can use the advanced configuration library:
+Advanced library configuration:

-    history.js?basepath=/pathtosite/ - the base path to the site defaults to the root "/".
+    history.js?basepath=/pathtosite/ - the base path to the site; defaults to the root "/".
     history.js?redirect=true - enable link translation.
-    history.js?type=/ - substitute the string after the anchor, by default, nothing substitutes.
+    history.js?type=/ - substitute the string after the anchor; by default, nothing is substituted.

 You can also combine options: